Read our guide on how to texture a ceiling quickly and easily to create a brand new look for your room.

 Before you jump feet first into applying a texture to your ceiling or changing the current ceiling treatment, you need to understand what you’re getting into from a cost and labor standpoint.
 If you plan to apply the texture yourself, the process is not simple and requires some equipment beyond a primary painter’s kit.
 Let’s look at the pros and cons before moving on to the how-to section.

 Pros and Cons of Textured Ceilings and Applying Them

 The next problem is the equipment you need to apply a texture.
-Most ceiling textures make their way onto the ceiling via a spray gun or some type or air powered device.
+Most ceiling textures make their way onto the ceiling via a spray gun or some air-powered device.
 If you don’t own the gear already, you may need to buy or rent some equipment.
 However, this con may be offset by using a contractor since they already have the gear.

 In many cases, the best approach to repairing a textured ceiling may be scraping it all off and starting over.
 This type of repair is not ideal, and you may never need to fix your ceiling.
-However, a high wind may remove a shingle or two from your roof and cause a roof leak which damages your ceiling eventually.
+However, a high wind may remove a shingle or two from your roof and cause a roof leak, which eventually damages your ceiling.
 In short, any repair of a textured ceiling may get tedious or costly.

 How to Texture a Ceiling